Back to Blog

 When landlords discuss rent increases or when courts evaluate whether rent is fair according to the local Mietspiegel (rent index), they look at the Kaltmiete.
 Legal rent caps and maximum deposit calculations (three months' Kaltmiete) are also based on this figure.

-For a complete breakdown of what can and cannot be included, see our detailed guide on the Nebenkostenabrechnung.
+For a complete breakdown of what can and cannot be charged, see our detailed guide on the annual statement of operating costs.

 How to calculate your true monthly costs